Vegans and Vegetarians: The pros and cons

 Vegans and vegetarians choose not to eat meat.
 Strict vegans also extend these principles beyond their diet and will try, where possible, to avoid any product that directly or indirectly involves the human use of animals.
 These products can include:

 Those who call themselves vegans and vegetarians consider meat a no-go area.
-There are also strict vegans who extend these principles beyond their diet.
+Some strict vegans extend these principles beyond their diet.
 They emphatically try to avoid any product that directly or indirectly comes from the human use of animals.
-Leather goods, wool, and silk are some of the products strict vegans try to avoid.
+Leather goods, wool, and silk are some of the products that strict vegans try to avoid.

 There has been a surge in veganism and vegetarianism popularity.
 People always find these two terms ( veganism and vegetarianism) confusing.
 This is because there are many forms of vegetarianism.

 In this article, we will explore the similarities and differences between veganism and vegetarianism.
-We will also highlight the health benefits, which diet is more healthful or otherwise, which is better for weight loss, and risks and considerations
+We will also highlight the health benefits, which diet is more healthful or otherwise, which is better for weight loss, and risks and considerations.
+We also have a dedicated article where we talked about Paleo and Keto diets, similar diets with the same motive.

 What is vegetarianism?